mohammedabdelsaboor/6DOF-Robotic-Arm-ROS2/README.md

 # 6DOF-Robotic-Arm-ROS2
-# 6-DOF Robotic Arm using Arduino, NEMA 17, and DRV Drivers

 This repository contains the code, design files, and documentation for a **6-DOF robotic arm** controlled by an **Arduino** microcontroller.
 The arm utilizes **NEMA 17 stepper motors** and **DRV stepper motor drivers** for precise control and movement.

 ## Project Overview